georgelviv/divoxyz/src/app/posts/rainbow-circles/article.md

 To apply a blend mode only to particular shapes in HTML5 Canvas, the [save()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/save) and [restore()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/restore) methods of the canvas context `ctx` need to be applied.
 These methods allow to save and restore the current state of the canvas context, including transformation matrix, clipping region, and global composite operation (blend mode).

+> [!NOTE]
-> **_NOTE:_** Be aware running this demo will significantly slow down performance due of usage globalCompositeOperation
+> Be aware running this demo will significantly slow down performance due of usage globalCompositeOperation